History of Mega Millions in Timeline

 Mega Millions

-Mega Millions is a multijurisdictional American lottery game that began on September 6, 1996, initially involving six states: Georgia, Illinois, Maryland, Michigan, Massachusetts, and Virginia.
-As of June 30, 2023, it's available in 45 states plus the District of Columbia, and the U.S. Virgin Islands.
-Tuesday drawings were added in February 1998.
-The first Mega Millions drawing was in 2002.
-The logo includes a gold ball with six stars, symbolizing the game's original participating states.
+Mega Millions is a multijurisdictional American lottery game that began on September 6, 1996, with six participating states.
+As of June 30, 2023, it's offered in 45 states plus the District of Columbia and the U.S. Virgin Islands.
+The first Mega Millions drawing occurred in 2002 after the game grew in 1997 with a Tuesday drawing added in 1998.
+The lottery's logo features a gold ball with six stars, symbolizing the game's initial members.

 On August 31, 1996, tickets for The Big Game began to be sold in Georgia, Illinois, Maryland, Massachusetts, Michigan, and Virginia.

-On September 6, 1996, the first Mega Millions drawing (originally known as The Big Game) took place with six participating states: Georgia, Illinois, Maryland, Michigan, Massachusetts, and Virginia.
+On September 6, 1996, the first drawing of The Big Game (later Mega Millions) took place with six participating states: Georgia, Illinois, Maryland, Michigan, Massachusetts, and Virginia.

 February 1998: Tuesday Drawing Added

-In February 1998, a Tuesday drawing was added to The Big Game due to its growth.
+In February 1998, a Tuesday drawing was added to The Big Game due to the game's growth.

 Beginning in January 1999, jackpot winners were given the option to receive their prize in cash.